 [12] The language in each collective agreement is the same for all the carry-over provisions with the exception of the amount that may be carried over.
 The term "granted" is used.
-For example, clause 38.08(a) of the TC agreement applicable to Mr. Walker states the following:
+For example, clause 38.08(a) of the TC agreement states the following: